 If you visit, just remember that the apartments are private residences and can’t be visited.

-To conclude your 3 days in Vienna, why not go to one of the city’s upcoming craft beer pubs.
-1516 Brewing Company is one of the trendiest brewpubs in Vienna with a great assortment of craft beers brewed on-site and delicious pub grub.
+To conclude your 3 days in Vienna, why not go to one of the city’s upcoming craft beer pubs?
+1516 Brewing Company and AmmutsØn Craft Beer Dive are two of the trendiest brewpubs in Vienna.
+Both feature a great assortment of craft beers and delicious pub grub.

 Where to Stay in Vienna

-Hostel: Wombats Naschmarkt, a popular hostel in walking distance from the city center.
+Hostel: Wombats Naschmarkt, a popular hostel in Vienna, within walking distance of the city center

-Budget: Motel One Wien Hauptbahnhof, unpretentious choice within 2 minutes of the Central railway station.
+Budget Plus: Motel One Wien Hauptbahnhof, an unpretentious choice within 2 minutes of Vienna Central Station